 We note that, as opposed to the work presented in this paper, the above research focuses on energy consumption without examining the time efficiency of their protocols.
-Furthermore, note that our protocols are quite general in the sense that (a) we do not assume global network topology information, (b) we do not assume geolocation information (such as GPS information) and (c) we use very few control message exchanges, thus having low communication overhead.
+Furthermore, note that our protocols are quite general in the sense that (a) they do not assume global network topology information, (b) do not assume geolocation information (such as GPS information) and (c) use very limited control message exchanges, thus having low communication overhead.

-2. The Model
+2 The Model

-Sensor networks are comprised of a vast number of ultra-small homogenous sensors.
-Each particle is a fully-autonomous computing and communication device, characterized mainly by its available power supply (battery) and the energy cost of computation and transmission of data.
+Sensor networks are comprised of a vast number of ultra-small homogenous sensors, which we call "grain" particles.
+Each grain particle is a fully-autonomous computing and communication device, characterized mainly by its available power supply (battery) and the energy cost of computation and transmission of data.
 Such particles (in our model here) cannot move.

-Each particle is equipped with a set of monitors (sensors) for light, pressure, humidity, temperature etc. Each particle has a broadcast (digital radio) beacon mode which can be also a directed transmission of angle α around a certain line (possibly using some special kind of antenna, see Fig. 2).
+Each particle is equipped with a set of monitors (sensors) for light, pressure, humidity, temperature etc. Each particle has a broadcast (digital radio) beacon mode which can be also a directed transmission of angle $\alpha$ around a certain line (possibly using some special kind of antenna, see Fig. 2).

 We adopt here (as a starting point) a two-dimensional (plane) framework: A smart dust cloud (a set of particles) is spread in an area (see Fig. 1).
-Note that a two-dimensional setting is also used in [7,9,10,11,12].
+Note that a two-dimensional setting is also used in [8,9,10,11,15].